NimbleChain: Speeding up cryptocurrencies in general-purpose permissionless blockchains

-It is worth noting that the mempool of mainstream blockchain implementations already include both queues.
-For instance, in account-based blockchains (such as Ethereum), when a process receives a transaction with a sequence number that is not consecutive to the latest known transaction from the same account, it is placed in a \emph{pending} queue until the gap in sequence numbers is filled. \name reuses such existing queue.
-Still, \name adds the additional condition that, besides sequence number dependencies, any explicit dependencies of the transaction must also be met before it is moved to the \emph{ready} queue.
+We now describe how \name handles causal dependencies consistently across the slow and fast paths, with the goal of ensuring promise and commit causal order (\S\ref{sec:promise}).
+We hereafter assume that causal dependencies are specified in an additional transaction field using some suitable causality tracking mechanism.

+Let us start by addressing promise causal order.
+This is easy to ensure by adding a simple condition that checks causal dependencies before a transaction is promised upon ageing (ln. \ref{alg:ageing:promise}, Alg. \ref{alg:ageing}).
+Concretely, when a transaction $t$ that has aged up to green at a given process, that process checks every causal dependency of $t$ before promising $t$.
+If every such causal dependency is already promised or committed at that process, then it promises $t$.
+Otherwise, $t$ is temporarily held in a local set of green transactions that still have causal dependencies awaiting to be promised/committed.

+We also need to enforce commit causal order, which we achieve by extending \name with two additional restrictions to how each process manages its local chain.

+The first restriction requires that the mempool comprises two distinct queues: a \emph{ready} and a \emph{pending} queue.
+When a given process $p$ receives a transaction $t$ and is about to be included in the local mempool, an additional validation procedure will check every causal dependency of $t$.
+If at least one causal dependency of $t$ is still absent from the \emph{ready} queue at $p$, $t$ is inserted in the \emph{pending} queue.
+Otherwise, $t$ is added to the \emph{ready} queue, and any transactions in the \emph{pending} queue that causally depend on $t$ have their causal dependencies re-evaluated and, accordingly, moved to the \emph{ready} queue if $t$ was their last missing dependency.
+When generating blocks, $p$ will only select transactions from the \emph{ready} queue.
+Therefore, any transaction in a block generated by a correct process is preceded (in the corresponding chain order) by its causal dependencies.

-Further, \name ensures that any transaction in a block that a correct process tries to generate is preceded (in the corresponding chain order) by its causal dependencies.
-Moreover, causal dependencies are also enforced for transactions in chains received from processes -- if the causal dependencies are not satisfied the chain is discarded.
+As a second restriction, causal dependencies are checked for transactions in chains received from processes.
+If the causal dependencies are not satisfied in a received chain, that chain is discarded.

-Causal dependencies affect both paths of \name.
-Regarding the fast path's ageing protocol, a transaction $t$ that successfully ages will not be promised until all of its dependencies were promised.
-Concerning the slow path, the above-mentioned constraints ensure that the underlying BBP will only handle transactions whose causal dependencies are promised.
+It is easy to show that the two above restrictions ensure that any transaction $t$ in a process' local chain is ordered after every causal dependency of $t$.
+Consequently, the committed prefix is causally ordered, which implies that transactions commit in causal order.